Chin (combat sports)

-In combat sports such as boxing, kickboxing and mixed martial arts, a fighter's chin is the figurative ability to tolerate physical trauma to the chin or jaw without being knocked unconscious.
-The fictional Rocky Balboa character of the Rocky franchise epitomizes the concept of a boxer with a granite chin.
+In combat sports such as boxing, kickboxing and mixed martial arts, a fighter's chin is the ability to tolerate physical trauma to the head, in the form of concussive or sub-concussive blows, without being knocked unconscious or severely disoriented.

 Overview

-A fighter with a "good chin" refers to a fighter with the ability to absorb blows to the chin or jaw without being struck unconscious, which can also be called a "granite chin", an "iron chin" or similar.
+A fighter is known to have a "strong chin" if they have the ability to absorb blows to the head without being struck unconscious or visually impacted by the blow through a loss of control.
+These fighters are commonly referred to as having a "granite chin", an "iron chin", or similar.
 Generally, the jaw portion of the skull, and specifically the point of the chin, is the area most vulnerable to a knock-out blow and therefore having an exceptional tolerance to punishment in this area is a great advantage to a fighter.

-A "bad chin", "suspect chin", or "glass jaw" refers to fighters with limited ability to absorb punishment to the chin or jaw.
+Fighters are said to have a "weaker chin" if they exhibit limited ability to absorb punishment to the head before they are severely impacted.
 Some boxing experts, such as Teddy Atlas, believe it to be a mindset.

-The "chin" of a fighter is widely considered genetic, but is affected by the amount of blows the fighter takes throughout his/her career.
-Many instances of athletes with a 'good chin' have ended in the athlete relying too much on the attribute, thus slowly building up brain damage.
-Brain damage affects the brain's ability to recover from trauma, weakening the person’s ability to take a punch.
+The "chin" of a fighter is widely considered genetic, but is generally agreed to be affected by the amount of blows the fighter takes throughout their career.
+Many athletes formerly known to possess a 'good chin' have been known to develop a reliance on this attribute, and this reliance eventually leads to them taking additional concussive blows, which can damage them long-term.
+The cumulative damage to the brain affects its ability to recover from trauma, weakening the person’s ability to take a punch in the long-run.

 Certain factors are speculated to be the size and shape of the skull, strength of the neck as well as overall strength and weight.
 Other factors could be less visible, such as the brain being more efficient at replenishing the electrolyte balance after trauma, or more cerebrospinal fluid to protect the brain.

-A fighter's chin could be affected by weight cutting (excessive water weight loss, malnutrition), or repeated blows to the head that cause brain damage (Chronic traumatic encephalopathy).
+Many analysts have observed that the ability of a fighter to absorb blows to the head without loss of consciousness can be affected by the process of weight cutting.
+Combat sport athletes are known to dehydrate themselves at weigh-ins in order to make their optimal weight class class for competition.
+Weigh-ins for competitors usually take place the day before competition meaning that the athletes may not be fully hydrated by the time of their contest.
+This can reduce the amount of fluid surrounding the brain, exacerbating the damage caused by blows to the head.

 Notable chins

-Some of the people who have strong chins in different sports are listed below:
+Athletes well regarded by pundits and fans for possessing a strong "chin" are listed below: